April 09, 2015

 After the 70s, technology was able to minimize the size of these units, and the digital delay pedals stormed into the market.
 Advanced technology (in comparison to the old days) now can include features such as analog, modulated delay, reverse delay, loopers and tape echo all in the digital delay pedal.

-Recommended Pick: TC Electronic The Prophet Digital Delay Effect Pedal Standard
+Recommended Pick: Electro-Harmonix Canyon Delay and Looper Pedal Standard

 The tremolo produces a fluctuation in volume.
 Some refer to it as an “underwater effect.”
 This is a popular effect pedal and one which you’ll have to experience to truly understand.